-If you’re landlord doesn’t allow pets, or you are traveling soon and want to avoid airline fees, EZCare Clinic can help.
-Make an appointment to see one of our licensed physicians for your ESA letter in San Francisco or San Jose today.
+If your landlord doesn’t allow pets, or you are traveling soon and want to avoid airline fees, EZCare Clinic can help.
+Make an appointment to see one of our licensed physicians for your ESA letter in San Francisco today.
 You can also get your Emotional Support Animal (ESA) letter online by downloading our ZenMD app.
-We are open 7 days a week, from 11:00am to 7:00pm.
+We are open 7 days a week, from 11:00 am to 7:00 pm.